Comtois scores in 3rd as Gibson, Ducks blank Vegas 1-0 - WHIZ News

+LAS VEGAS (AP) — Max Comtois grew up watching the Pittsburgh Penguins and was a big fan of goaltender Marc-Andre Fleury.

-LAS VEGAS (AP) — Max Comtois scored in the third period, John Gibson made 21 saves and the Anaheim Ducks beat the Vegas Golden Knights 1-0 on Thursday night.
+After they crossed paths Thursday night, Fleury probably is no fan of Comtois, who scored in the third period to lift the Anaheim Ducks to a 1-0 victory over the Vegas Golden Knights.

+Rickard Rakell gathered the puck from behind the net and fed Comtois, who snapped it past Fleury with a one-timer at 12:18 of the third.

+“The goalies are good in this league,” Comtois said.
+“As long as I shoot quick I have a chance to beat them.”

-It was Anaheim’s first win over Vegas this season, and the first time the Golden Knights were shut out since Sept.
-6 last year against Dallas, also a 1-0 loss with Marc-Andre Fleury in goal.
-It marked just the fifth time Vegas was blanked at home in its history, and the first time the Golden Knights lost in their own building by a score of 1-0.
+It was Anaheim’s first win over Vegas this season and the first time the Golden Knights lost in their own building by a score of 1-0.
+It was just the second time the Golden Knights were held under four goals at home, the first coming in a 2-1 overtime win against Anaheim on Jan.
+16.

-Rickard Rakell gathered the puck from behind the net and fed Comtois, who chipped it past Fleury at 12:18 of the third.

-Gibson and Fleury — the Pacific Division goaltenders in the 2019 NHL All-Star Game — were both brilliant in their own right to keep the opposition off the board.
+Gibson and Fleury — the Pacific Division goalies in the 2019 NHL All-Star Game — were both brilliant in their own right to keep the opposition off the board.

 The Ducks had not reached double digits in shots in any period against the Golden Knights in the first three meetings, but had Fleury working early by outshooting Vegas 13-4 in the first.

-Fleury made a pad save on Ryan Getzlaf midway through the period, while Gibson blocked Jonathan Marchessault’s sharp backhand near the end of the first.
+Fleury made a pad save on Ryan Getzlaf midway through the period, and Gibson blocked Jonathan Marchessault’s sharp backhand near the end of the first.

 The Ducks had their best chance at the midway point of the second, when Isac Lundstrom and Comtois raced into the zone against Alex Pietrangelo on an odd-man rush.
 Drawing Pietrangelo toward him, Comtois fed Lundtsrom as he skated in front of the net, but in full splits, an outstretched Fleury sprawled backward to his left to make one of his patented acrobatic saves.

-Shortly thereafter it was Vegas defenseman Nic Hague ringing a blistering slap shot from the blue line off the post.
-That prompted T-Mobile Arena’s audio department to trigger the home-crowd roar, thinking the puck found the net.

-The stingy goaltending continued in the third period, as Getzlaf raced in on a breakaway with a little more than 13 minutes left and fired a backhand that Fleury smothered to keep the game scoreless.
+The stingy goaltending continued in the third, as Getzlaf raced in on a breakaway with a little more than 13 minutes left and fired a backhand that Fleury smothered to keep the game scoreless.

 Fleury’s good fortune ran out with a little less than eight minutes left, when Comtois finally found the back of the net.